6 Phrases To Say And Avoid In A Performance Review

 Performance review is not something that you do last minute.
 The HR department has set dates for hiring managers to complete the evaluation and send the appraisal reports to the department before the set deadlines.

 So, you should set aside 30 minutes to 1 hour from your schedule for each employee to do the review because there’s nothing much you can discuss with a short one-on-one discussion.
-It’ll be a session of you telling the employee what they’ve done, and that’s it.
+It’ll be a session of you telling the employees what they’ve done, and that’s it.
 There’s no discussion to identify their strengths and weaknesses.

 Having that in mind, confirm the deadline to send your workers’ appraisal report deadlines, block some time to have a meaningful discussion with them on your calendar, and prepare what you need to say.